-Nikon D7200 versus Nikon D850
+Nikon D7200 vs D850

-The Nikon D7200 and the Nikon D850 are two digital cameras that were announced, respectively, in March 2015 and July 2017.
+The Nikon D7200 and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in March 2015 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7200) and a full frame (D850) sensor.
-The D7200 has a resolution of 24 megapixel, whereas the D850 provides 45.4 MP.
+The D7200 has a resolution of 24 megapixels, whereas the D850 provides 45.4 MP.

-Body comparison: Nikon D7200 vs Nikon D850
+Body comparison: Nikon D7200 vs D850

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (24 percent) than the Nikon D7200.
 Moreover, the D850 is markedly heavier (31 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.